Electronic & Computer Engineering MEng (Hons)UCAS Code: V3T9|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 About the course

 Electronic and Computer Engineering is an exciting and rapidly developing area that is increasingly affecting every aspect of our lives.
 Many everyday objects with which we interact, such as mobile phones, tablets and games consoles, need to be designed and programmed.
 This degree reflects recent Software and Hardware technological advances and exposes you to new, much sought-after skills and up-to-date areas of research.

-You will learn the fundamentals of the subject, including analogue and digital electronics and more specialised topics such as embedded systems, mobile devices and robotics.
+You will learn the fundamentals of the subject, including Analogue and Digital Electronics, Programming, Software Development and more specialised topics such as Embedded Systems, Mobile Devices and Robotics.
 The degree has a good balance of academic theory and practical ‘hands-on’ project work.
-You will work in new purpose-built laboratories, using the very latest equipment.
+You will work in purpose-built laboratories, using the very latest equipment.

 In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second, third and fourth years.
 As well as teaching hours, you are also be expected to spend a number of hours each week studying independently, as well as in groups to prepare for any group assessments you may have.

 During each year you will have a variety of assessments, including written exams and portfolios, and coursework that closely relates to the practical aspects you have studied.
 In your final year, you complete a research project or a dissertation that is prepared for in the first years of your degree.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

 In the first year, you will develop the theoretical knowledge and practical skills that underpin Electronics and Computer Engineering.
 Topics studied include:

 - Electronic Devices and Semiconductors

 In the second year, you will develop a broader understanding and knowledge of the theoretical and practical aspects of Electronics and Computer Engineering.
 You study: